top of page

 Understand and Overcome Passive Agressiveness

-If you're constantly asking yourself "why am I passive-aggressive?" or notice you agree outwardly but resist indirectly, understanding what causes this pattern—and recognizing its costs—is the first step toward transformation.
+Are you often asking yourself "why am I passive-aggressive?" or noticing you agree outwardly but resist indirectly?

 Passive-aggressiveness doesn't develop randomly.
-It emerges as an intelligent protective response when specific capacities were missing or underdeveloped.
+It emerged as an intelligent protective response when specific capacities were missing or underdeveloped.

 What is Passive Agressiveness?

-Passive Aggressiveness is a protective pattern where tension, anger, or disagreement is expressed indirectly rather than openly.
+Passive Aggressiveness is a cognitive and behavorial pattern where you express tension, anger, or disagreement indirectly rather than openly.
 You may appear agreeable on the surface while resistance shows up through sarcasm, withdrawal, procrastination, silence, “forgetting,” or subtle jabs that are hard to name — but very much felt.

 You might avoid direct confrontation yet struggle with unexpressed resentment.
 Instead of saying no, setting a clear boundary, or naming what bothers you, your frustration leaks out sideways.
 This can create confusion in relationships, where nothing is explicitly wrong — yet something clearly is.